 Board of Trustees – 3 Positions (All 3 Year Terms)

-Mary-Jane Cross has been a member of The Unitarian Church in Westport for 13 years.
+Mary-Jane Cross has been a member of The Unitarian Universalist Congregation in Westport for 13 years.
 Professionally, she has retired as a surgical Physician Assistant at Norwalk Hospital.
 She was originally trained as a mathematician and worked for AT&T for over 30 years.
 Since coming to this church, Mary-Jane has been and is currently involved with ushering on Sundays and serving on the Stewardship and Finance committees; she also serves as the current Secretary of the Board of Trustees.
 Her husband, Bart Stuck, currently serves on NLDC.
 Mary-Jane brings a financial background, past experience serving on two non-profit boards, as well as an understanding and connection with the UU congregation to this role on the Board of Trustees.
 Mary Jane looks forward to growing in knowledge and ability to help our congregation as we implement policy based governance.

 Ken Vogel has been a member of TUCW for 11 years.
 Ken works as a software developer at a local hedge fund.
 Prior to moving to the area, Ken and his wife Jerusha were very active at the First Parish of Watertown, MA, where Ken served as Treasurer and held many committee positions, including a seat on the Parish Committee (their equivalent of the BOT).
 Since joining TUCW, Ken served as board member and Treasurer for eight years, and as a member of the finance committee for nine years.
 Ken and his family are active members of TUCW.

-Carrie and her husband William started attending The Unitarian Church in Westport in 2010.
+Carrie and her husband William started attending The Unitarian Universalist Congregation in Westport in 2010.
 Carrie has sung with the Women’s Choir and Special Projects Choir, and served on the Nominating and Leadership Development Committee for two years, the last year as the chair.
 She was a member of the Ministerial Search Committee that recommended calling Reverend John Morehouse for Senior Minister.
 Carrie has been a Visiting Steward for the past three years and is currently a Worship Associate.
 She has completed a one year term as a member of the Board of Trustees.
 Carrie brings to the board an analytical approach to problem solving, and a passionate commitment to the mission of TUCW to Inspire, Connect and Act.

 Nominating Committee – (2 Year Terms)